microphone Radio Days!

 WMTE - the Early Days on Radio Hill

-Manistee Radio Corporation was incorporated on October 7, 1946.
-Construction of Radio Station WMTE, however, did not begin until January, 1951 at "Radio Hill" on the Southern city limits of Manistee, Michigan near the intersection of Tenth and Olga Streets.
-Manistee Radio Corporation owners included local physician Thomas A. Manwell and attorney John E. Campbell.
+Construction of Radio Station WMTE finally began in January, 1951 at "Radio Hill" on the Southern city limits of Manistee, Michigan near the intersection of Tenth and Olga Streets.

 WMTE officially went on the air on June 7, 1951, broadcasting with 250 watts on 1340 kilocycles.
 An article appearing in the local newspaper announced the station opening.